Anthony Cumia: XFL Gameday

 Along with Opie, Cumia co-hosted XFL Gameday, a pregame show for Vince McMahon's startup football league, for four weeks in February 2001.
 The half-hour show was produced by NBC's owned and operated stations and shown on Channel 4 in New York.
-The show was taped on Wednesdays at the WWF's "World" restaurant in Times Square, and was open to the public.
+The show was taped on Wednesdays at "WWF New York" in Times Square, and was open to the public.
 It featured analysis by WNBC sportscaster Bruce Beck and New York/New Jersey Hitmen head coach Rusty Tillman, but also featured plenty of raunch.
 One segment featured Opie and Anthony as chefs, inserting a cucumber between two melons.

 After the show's cancellation four weeks into the season, XFL creator Vince McMahon stated that he'd had no creative control over the show, further elaborating, "I heard it was horrible.
 Had I seen it, I would have shut it down."

 Demented World

 Opie, along with Anthony released a compilation of segments from their show that aired on WAAF on a CD entitled Demented World in November 1997.